Skip to main content

 Leydicke

-Tip 9: Discover Berlin's oldest pavement
+Tip 9: Discover Berlin’s oldest street

 Boat trip through Nikolaiviertel

-The river Spree flows through Nikolaiviertel © visitBerlin, Foto: Artfully Media, Sven Christian Schramm
+The river Spree flows through Nikolaiviertel, © visitBerlin, Foto: Artfully Media, Sven Christian Schramm

 Where: Nikolaikirchplatz, Mitte